Florida Appeals Court Rules in Favor of Consumer in Motor Vehicle Fraud Case

 Contact Our Florida Fraud Lawyers Today

 At Pike & Lustig, LLP, our business and consumer fraud attorneys have helped many victims recover full and fair compensation for their losses.
 If you were a victim of consumer fraud in South Florida, please contact our team today to request a free review of your case.
-We have offices in West Palm Beach and Miami, and serve communities throughout the region.
+We have offices in West Palm Beach, Wellington and Miami, and serve communities throughout the region.